- AR 1. Admission for Nondegree Students

 - AR 21.
 Honor Roll

 - AR 22.
-Satisfactory Academic Standing (for Undergraduate Students)
+Satisfactory Academic Standing (for Undergraduate and Post-Baccalaureate Students)

 - AR 23.
 Special Examination for Credit